-Vicki Gunvalson Files Defamation Lawsuit Against Kelly Dodd Which Might Get Her Banned From Reunion
+Vicki Gunvalson Files Defamation Lawsuit Against Kelly Dodd Which Might Get Her Banned From RHOC Reunion

-Vicki Gunvalson might have been demoted to a friend of the Housewives for this season of The Real Housewives of Orange County, but that has nothing to do with her potentially being banned from appearing on the reunion.
+Vicki Gunvalson might have been demoted to a friend of the housewives for this season of The Real Housewives of Orange County, but that has nothing to do with her potentially being banned from appearing on the reunion.
 Radar Online broke the news yesterday that Vicki filed a lawsuit against co-star Kelly Dodd, Bravo, and NBCUniversal over defamation claims.
 Vicki is suing her former friend for comments she makes in an upcoming episode of the show.

 Under the name Jane Roe, Vicki secretly filed documents yesterday at the Los Angeles County Superior Court citing “defamation, libel, trade libel, interference with actual and prospective economic business advantage, false light and injunctive relief.”
 Vicki also requested temporary restraining orders against all parties.
 The judge did not approve of Vicki’s motion to include Bravo and NBCUniversal in the lawsuit and they were eventually dropped in newly filed paperwork.